dankuck/dankuck.github.io/_posts/2020-05-14-trumans-map-2-making-beliefs-pay-rent.md

 sample_content:
 draft: 1
 tags: truman
 truman_title: "2.
-Making Your Beliefs Pay Rent"
+Making Beliefs Pay Rent"
-truman_description: "A murder in town exposes a crack in 18 year-old Truman's world."
+truman_description: "A murder in town exposes a crack in 18 year-old Truman's world.
+Can he use what he has learned to find the killer?"
 posts:
 ---

 The edge of the world is a blue wall painted with clouds.
 Painted?
 Maybe it’s something more sophisticated.
 I couldn’t be sure, but the clouds might have been moving.

-Sailing a boat you only notice something is wrong a moment before the sudden bump knocks you off your feet.
+Sailing a boat, you only notice something is wrong a moment before the sudden bump knocks you off your feet.
 After colliding with the wall, you have a sense that you should have known what it was sooner.
 But I Should Have Known is not a trustworthy feeling.
 It’s hindsight bias.

 When you face the wall at the edge of the world, and when you touch it, your brain tells you This Is A Wall.
 When you stand on the steps at the edge of the world and gaze upward, your brain once again tells you This Is A Sky.
 No spell is so easily broken.